Swanland sinking: More failings uncovered

 The bodies of ship master Yury Shmelev, 44, chief engineer Geeadiy Meshkov, 52, second engineer Mikhail Starchevoy, 60, Able Seaman Sergey Kharchenko, 51, and ship's cook Able Seaman Oleg Andriets, 49, remain lost at sea.

 Second Officer Roman Savin, 27, and Able Seaman Vitaly Karpenko, 48, were airlifted to safety and Chief Officer Leonid Safonov, 50, was pronounced dead after his body was recovered from the sea shortly afterwards.

 The authorities on the Cook Islands told BBC 5Live Investigates mistakes were made because the Swanland should have been subject to an 'enhanced survey' because of its age and cargo it carried.

-There were also questions about the qualifications of the surveyor who carried out checks on the ship before its registration, they said.'Screwed up'
+There were also questions about the qualifications of the surveyor who carried out checks on the ship before its registration, they said.

 Earlier this year an investigation by the Marine Accident Investigation Branch (MAIB) said the Swanland had not been properly maintained and was severely weakened by corrosion.

 Glen Armstrong, managing director of Maritime Cooke Island, which runs the flag register for the islands, told 5Live Investigates his reaction to the sinking had been of "shock and horror...
 I couldn't think of anything worse to happen".

 Asked why the ship was allowed to register without the enhanced survey, Mr Armstrong said "good question".